masaun/ZK-IP-packages-in-Noir/README.md

-# 【IN PROGRESS】ZK IP packages in Noir
+# ZK IP packages in Noir

 ## Overview

-- This is the package of Zero-Knowledge (ZK) circuit in Noir for the Intellectual property (IP).
+- This is the package of `Zero-Knowledge` (`ZK`) circuits in Noir for the privacy-preserving `Intellectual Property (IP)`.

-- This package of the ZK circuits in Noir for the Intellectual property (IP) would be consist of two circuits.
+- This package is consist of the following two type of ZK circuits:
+  - `Confidential Licensing Agreements`
+  - `Selective Disclosure` in `Derivative Works`

 <br>

 ### 1. Confidential Licensing Agreements
-- Example scenario: Two parties enter into a licensing agreement with sensitive terms.
+- Example use case: Two parties enter into a licensing agreement with sensitive terms.

-- Implementation:
+- Specification:
   - The license terms are encoded off-chain.
-  - A ZKP is used to prove that the agreement complies with certain conditions (e.g., jurisdiction, duration) without revealing the specific terms.
+  - A ZKP (Zero-Knowledge Proof) is used to prove that the agreement complies with certain conditions (e.g., jurisdiction, duration) **without revealing** the specific terms.
   - The proof is linked to the `IP Asset's metadata` on **Story Protocol**.

 - Benefit: Enables enforcement of licensing conditions while preserving confidentiality.